DuckRodgers/Google-Foobar/README.md

          x = x - root ** 2 --> x = 4 - 2 ** 2
 ```

 Since the output required by the challenge was "2,2", I used from __future__ import print_function.
+Complete success!
+We were able to win **LAMBCHOP's** attention and go to **LEVEL 2!**

+## The Second Level - Second Challenge
+Happily past the first round, our adventure must go on.
+The first challenge I completed it in nearly 1 hour, a little bit more because before starting the challenge I had to cook my dinner, otherwise my brain wouldn't funcion properly.

+### The Challenge
+This one was a little bit more tricky.
+They started the